 Pay attention to the beautiful murals, chambers, statues of dragons and legendary animals and all the amazing details both inside and outside of the Assembly Hall.

-Being conveniently located in the Hoi An Old Town this spot certainly deserves your attention.
+Being conveniently located in the Hoi An Old Town this spot certainly deserves your attention and well earns a place in the top things to do when staying in Hoi An.

 6. Shopping at Hoi An Night Market